JosiasAurel/personal-site-v1/content/stackblitz-got-me.md

 ## Develop faster, safer and happier 😁

-WebContainer are easy to startup and are fast to setup with a fey *npm install*s.
+WebContainer are easy to startup and are fast to setup with a few *npm install*s.

 WebContainers are way more secure than our local development environment as they run in browser security sandbox.